MEMENTO DISPLAY PERANAKAN

 The shophouse evolved from the late 18th century during the colonial era.
 A shophouse is a vernacular architectural building type that is commonly seen in areas such as urban Southeast Asia.
 Shophouses are mostly two or three stories high, with a shop on the ground for mercantile activity and a residence above the shop.

 Traditional shophouses façade ornamentation draws inspiration from the Malay, Chinese and European traditions.
-Other traditions include the use of Peranakan pastel coloured glazed tiles, often with floral or geometric motifs.
+Other traditions include the use of Peranakan pastel-colored glazed tiles, often with floral or geometric motifs.
 The degree of a shop house’s ornamentation depends on the prosperity of its owner and the surrounding area; shophouses facades in cities and (former) boomtowns are generally more elaborate than rural shophouses, which tend to be more Spartan in design.